ysmnpksy/multiLayerPerceptron/README.md

 ## How to use the project
 You can run this project in MATLAB.
 To insert a new multi-layer perceptron, you need to edit the Network.m file.
 Comments and examples in this file explain how to add layers, noded and connections.
 This is the **only** file that should be edited.

 Once the correct network is implemented, open the Main.m file and run it.
 This will produce the output for the correct number of iterations based on how many training sets you added to thr Network.m file.
+This is the **only** file that should be run.

 The output produced will show:
 + The output of each node.